 Traffic crashes are the number one killer of young people.
-Please understand that following the advice can mean the difference between life and death.
+Please understand that following the advice on this page can mean the difference between life and death.
 Driving a vehicle is a huge responsibility and should never be taken for granted.